FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 }
 ```

-If the response is successful, the response data will have an `authenticatorData` key, which has a `flags` member. `flags` is a bit array indicating whether the user authenticated or not, as well as what assurance you have.
+If the response is successful, the response data will have an `authenticatorData` key, which has a `flags` member. `flags` is a bit array indicating if the user was present or verified, as well as extension data.
+The difference between presence and verification is covered below.

-You also have a `clientDataJSON` object, which has the `challenge` and other information.
-In order to prevent replay attacks verify that the `challenge` you receive is the same as the challenge you sent.
+You also receive a `clientDataJSON` object, which has the `challenge` and other information.
+In order to prevent replay attacks, verify that the `challenge` you receive is the same as the challenge you sent.

 ## Authenticators, Revisited

-There are two main types of authenticators: cross-platform authenticators and platform authenticators.
+There are two types of authenticators: cross-platform authenticators and platform authenticators.

 Cross-platform authenticators are hardware devices that can be used between different devices, like a YubiKey.

 Platform authenticators are built into the operating system and exist in all major operating systems, both desktop and mobile.
+They typically have a secure hardware enclave where private keys are stored.
 The ubiquity of platform authenticators means they are best for consumer-facing applications.
 The operating systems have sophisticated biometric authentication; you can access these with WebAuthn using the standard JavaScript API outlined above.

+Authenticators can also be implemented entirely in software, such as [this one](https://chrome.google.com/webstore/detail/virtual-authenticators-ta/gafbpmlmeiikmhkhiapjlfjgdioafmja), but these are typically used for testing, not a real-world authentication scenario.

 WebAuthn handles communication between the browser and the website, and the browsers leverage the CTAP2 protocol to talk to authenticators.
 As a WebAuthn system implementer, you don't need to know CTAP2, just understand it exists.